isaacramiez00/Urban-vs-Suburban/README.md

-# House Hacking In The Mile High
+# House Hacking Data Analysis

 # Table Of Contents
-1. Overview/ Background
+1. Overview/Background
-2. Questions
+2. Project Questions/Goal
 3. Data
 4. EDA
+5. Analysis
-5. Conclusion
+6. Conclusion
-6. References
+7. References

 # Overview/ Background
+House Hacking.
+What is that?

-What is House Hacking?
-In short, House hacking is the idea of when you buy a home and rent out the other bedrooms.
-Essentially, Roomates that help pay off your mortgage.
+In short, House hacking is when you buy a house, live in it, and rent out the other bedrooms (roomates that help pay your mortgage).

-House hacking has been around for quite some time and continues to be a trend for building passive income and great for long term real estate investing.
+Why House Hack?

+House hacking is a great real estate investment strategy to build passive income and generate wealth.
+The goal of house hacking is to cash flow(reference link) positively and live for free!

-What's great about doing a house hacking investment is that because you are living your home, you can put down an owner-occupied loan for as low as 3.5%!
-(FHA Loan).
+Another pro to house hacking is since you are living in the property, can qualify for an owner-occupied loan (down payment as low as 3.5%
-On top of that, with an FHA Loan, you are only required to live in you home for 1 year so what do you do?
-You Buy another house and do the same thing.
+- FHA Loan).
+With an FHA Loan, you are only required to live in the property for a year so after the first year, you buy another house hack and do the same thing.

-House Hacking is a great way to generate wealth.

-Why am I interested in House Hacking?

-As stated previously, I am looking to generate wealth and gain financial freedom.
-I want the opportunity to not have to work for the next 40 years just to scrape by and save up for retirement.
-By analyzing the right deals and finding the right roomates, My goal is to build $10,000/month just on passive income in the next 10 years.

-And so, the purpose for my research is to see the house hacking strategy be applied in Colorado.
+You can learn more about how to house hack here (link)

-# Questions
+# Project Questions/Goals
-In site of this research, a couple questions came in mind:

-* Most common property yypes
-* Most common number Of bedrooms
+My main goal for this project was to answer the following question:

+Are suburban homes a better house hacking investment than urban area homes?

+Other curiousities I had among suburban areas and urban areas were:

+* What are the most common property types in each?
+(Property type and Number of Units/bedrooms)
+* What are the average purchase prices for each living area?
-* Average amount
+* Average rent?
-* Rent
-* Rent per Unit
+* Average rent per unit/bedroom?
-* Initial Investment
+* Average initial investment?
-* One Year Net Worth Return on Investment
+* Average One Year Net Worth Return on Investment and Monthly Cash Flow?
-* Monthly Cash Flow

-I was curious in particular whether Suburban are a better Investment than Urban Homes.
-Before performing a hypothesis test, my guess (Alternative Hypothesis) is that Suburban homes are a better investment than urban homes for a house hacking strategy.

-Here's Why:

-* Suburban homes contain more single family homes which means more rooms to rent out
-* Becuase of Urban Homes popularity due to location, I assumed that urban home prices are more expensive than suburban homes

-# Data
+# The Data
-The way I broke out the distinguishment between Urban Homes and Suburban Homes was I checkout https://www.liveurbandenver.com/ Where the website breaks up what's consider Urban and Suburban.
-In conclusion, Urban Homes are considered the city of Denver and Suburban are listed here https://www.liveurbandenver.com/ (Suburban neighbothood).

-## Preparing and getting the data
-Now that I know the distinguishment, I need a select which cities I wanted to sample from to answer my questions.

-For my research, I was using Zillow's Get Deep Search results API.
-The parameters I needed to pass in to get the query was the address of the houses I was exploring.
-And so, I stared off by grabbing the addresses dataset of each city so I can then use it for the Zillow API.
-At first, I tried running a random selection from the list of Suburban homes to avoid any bias in my experiment but, as it find out, it was a challenge to find the address dataset from each city, as some did not have any so I then chose the following:
+The data for this project consist a variety of datasets.

+I used Zillow's Get Deep Search Results API for my final dataset and the parameters consist of the address of the home.
+Therefore, I needed to gather and collect the addresses from each city I was observing.

+Orignally I was going to randomly select from a list of suburban cities(https://www.liveurbandenver.com/) but found not many datasets of city address are public thus, used the follow available suburban city address datasets:

 * Thornton
 * Boulder
 * Broomfield
+* Aurora
 * Centennial
-* Aurora

-## Cleaning
-This was the part during my research I spend the most time on.
-The address datasets for each city contained around 70 to 80,000 rows so I started off using Spark.
-I had to clean up the addresses in the address dataset because plenty contained words the API could not read.

-Afterwards, I grabbed a random sample of 1000 for each population.
-(Urban and Suburban datasets) from here I then passed the each address to the API.
-The API returned to me an unstructed dataset so I had to shape and clean up the the features I wanted to use for my dataset to a structured dataset.
-Lastly, I saved the API dataset to a csv file in my local machine.
+For my urban city dataset, I found that all of Denver(https://www.liveurbandenver.com/ ) is consider Urban.
+Therefore, only one Denver's addresses dataset was required for my urban population.

+### Data Wrangling
+The city address datasets and converting Zillow's API to a structured dataset was the most time comsuming.
+The columns for each address dataset were unique in their own way and there were filter words in the Addresses that the Zillow API could not comprehend, leading to lot's of null values.
+Thus, I had to go back and clean the string text to minimize the missing values for the API dataset.
+Lastly, I had to create columns to analyze if the house was a good house hacking investment.

+The final dataset consist of 894 rows and 41 columns for both urban and suburban populations.
+(Two seperate final datasets)

+#### Feature Columns
+To achieve my project goals I went deeper into these feature columns:

+![feature_columns]

 # Data Vizualization